 Watch our 30 second video about SELF Loan!

-*Annual percentage rate (APR) as of February 1, 2024, assumes a $10,000 loan, 0% origination fee, principal and interest repayment term of 10, 15 or 20 years with deferred principal and interest payments for 57 months with a $15.00 monthly payment during deferral:
+*Annual percentage rate (APR) as of October 1, 2024, assumes a $10,000 loan, 0% origination fee, principal and interest repayment term of 10, 15 or 20 years with deferred principal and interest payments for 57 months with a $15.00 monthly payment during deferral:

-10, 15, and 20-year fixed-rate loans with rates of 6.35%, 6.60%, and 6.85%, respectively.
+10, 15, and 20-year fixed-rate loans with rates of 6.35%, 6.60%, 6.85%, respectively.

 While enrolled during any School or Transition Period, you must make monthly payments of at least $15.00.
 The $15.00 monthly payments while enrolled may not be enough to fully pay the interest that will accrue while you're in the School or Transition Periods.
 If the interest that accrues each month is more than $15.00, the amount of interest that is not paid will be added to your loan balance.
 Your loan balance may therefore increase even though you are making the required payments, which is called negative amortization.
 Because of the negative amortization, your loan will have a larger principal balance at the start of the principal and interest repayment period than the amount that you originally borrowed.